What to do on the day

 Please refer to the exams regulations and rules for more details on refunds.

 If you need to apply for a visa, please submit your application early in the application period and state this in your application.
 If you have difficulties obtaining a visa, you will not be automatically entitled to a refund.

 Requests for transfers (UK centres only)

 After you receive notification of your placement you may wish to make a request to transfer or change your exam date.
 If you do, please contact us on email@example.com as soon as possible.
 If you are unable to transfer to a centre or date where there is an available space you will need to request a withdrawal - please see above.

 If you do not inform us of any specific requirement you may have in your original application (e.g. a centre in the London area - not on a weekend) we may place you on a date or in a centre that might be difficult for you.
 If this happens, we may need to ask you to withdraw from the exam - see above.

 MRCPCH examination candidates are not able to appeal the result outcome of their exam or station marks.
 They may seek redress through the complaint process.

 The complaint outcome appeals process is only open to those examination candidates who have submitted a complaint and who wish to appeal the outcome of that complaint.
-Associated complaint outcome appeals must be submitted within 10 working days of the relevant examination results letters being sent out (calculated from the date of the letter).
+Associated complaint outcome appeals must be submitted within 10 days of the relevant examination results letters being sent out (calculated from the date of the letter).
 Complaint outcome appeals received after the deadline will not be considered.
 Examination candidates should note that we can only accept UK personal cheques for payment for Examination Complaint Outcome Appeals fees at this time.
 We are no longer able to accept bank drafts.
-Please contact the Exams Team if you are not able to provide a UK personal cheque.
+Please contact us on firstname.lastname@example.org if you are not able to provide a UK personal cheque.